joesinghaus/Blades-template/README.md

 For changing the **content** of the sheet, you will have to make changes to the pug files (for the HTML), the `translation.json` file (for changing the actual text on the sheet), or to the `data.json` and `sheetworkers.js` files.

 **If you do not feel comfortable working with pug or SCSS**, the `Source/uncompressed` folder contains compiled, but human-readable versions of `blades.html` and `blades.css`.
 Editing them is more work, however (for example for changing action names).
 It is highly recommended that you at least start by making changes to the .pug files instead.

+**If you have made some changes in pug, e.g. action names, and want to transition to doing the rest of the editing in HTML**, you can change the `pretty` option to `true` in the build.js file.
+This will produce human-readable HTML/CSS for you to edit further.

+### Babel problems
+Sometimes the babel filter does not seem to work and produces errors.
+You can change `enableBabel` to `false` in the build.js file to disable it.
+It will have no impact on the functionality of the sheet, and it will get rid of this error.

 ### Installing pug
 Don't be afraid, this is simple!
 To install all the prerequsites, install [Node.js](https://nodejs.org/en/download/), open a command prompt, and enter